Prime Day Lego deals - build for less this summer

 View Deal

 You can now grab the Hogwart's Whomping Willow Lego set for £20 cheaper.
-This 753 piece set includes the Whomping Willow tree from the Prisoner of Azkaban, as well as the Weasley's flying Ford Anglia, and a section of Hogwarts for just under £40.
-View Deal
+This 753 piece set includes the Whomping Willow tree from the Chamber of Secrets, as well as the Weasley's flying Ford Anglia, and a section of Hogwarts for just under £40.

 Prime Day Lego deals - Super Mario & other gaming